 Employees will utilize lodging located within a reasonable distance of the traveler’s work assignment.

 Reasonable laundry or dry cleaning will be reimbursed for business trips over six calendar days.

 The method of ground transportation is up the employee’s discretion.
 Collibra prefers alternative forms of ground transportation for environmental and cost reasons.
 Lyft, Uber, taxi, train, subway, bus, etc. should be considered and are fully reimbursable when tied to a legitimate business, non-commute trip.

 When required, Collibra’s class of rental car is economy/compact only.
 No mileage reimbursement is allowed on rental cars.
 The employee can claim reimbursement for the cost of the rental and refueling the rental car.
 Employees should refuel automobiles to the proper level before returning the car to avoid higher fuel costs.

 Rental Car Insurance

 You are required to purchase the supplemental auto insurance offered by rental car agencies at time of car pick up.
-This fees are reimbursable if paid personally.
+These fees are reimbursable if paid personally.